United Way Christmas assistance programs.

 The list below is who the United Way may refer people too.
 It is just a sampling.
-Also use the search box below, and type in terms such as “Christmas assistance” along with county, “free toys” in a city or county, or even agencies such as the Salvation Army, etc. It will direct individuals to a resource for their needs.
+Also use the search box on our main search page, and type in terms such as “Christmas assistance” along with county, “free toys” in a city or county, or even agencies such as the Salvation Army, etc. It will direct individuals to a resource for their needs.
 Or find information on the following:

 - Assistance League – This organization is not as wide ranging as some, but some locations provide help such as Sharing programs and more.

 - Charities – There are national charity organizations, that operate locally, that the United Way can direct individuals to.

 - Love Inc. – They are a leading, faith based social service agency.
 Referrals are also available to this group, though they are not national.